 All these factors are things that need to be addressed before you are scrambling to recover from a storm.
-These vendors play an important role in your day-to-day operations as it is – after an event like a hurricane they become absolutely critical.
+These vendors play an important role in your day-to-day operations as it is – after an event like a hurricane, they become absolutely critical.

-Set Standard Scopes of Work
+3. Set Standard Scopes of Works

 As you start to organize all this information, you’ll find that a lot of your locations have similar attributes.
 Things like standard window sizes and interior layouts are very common in a large-scale restaurant chain.
-To avoid premium, emergency pricing hikes – work with your vendors to establish standard scopes of work and standard pricing.
-For instance, if you have stores that have the same size windows (or close to it), work with your vendor to establish a set price for the boarding of those windows.
+To avoid premium and emergency pricing hikes – work with your vendors to establish standard scopes of work and standard pricing.
+For instance, if you have stores that have the same size windows (or close to them), work with your vendor to establish a set price for the boarding of those windows.
 This way, if the storm changes paths, you can have an idea of what storm prep in another area is going to cost.
 This saves you time and money by reducing the chance of overspending.

 4. Pre-stage Materials